jojozhuang/jojozhuang.github.io/_portfolio/trip-planner-ios.md

 category: mobile
 ---

+> An iOS App for managing itineraries, built with Swift.

-> This iOS app is used to manage itineraries, built with Swift.
+This iOS app is used to manage itineraries, built with Swift.
 The layout contains three tabs: Me, Search and Settings.

 ## 1. Home screen
 ![index](/assets/tripplannerios/index.png "index")